lubuntu-team/manual/source/2/2.3/2.3.2/screengrab.rst

 Chapter 2.3.2 ScreenGrab
 ========================

-ScreenGrab is the default screenshot tool for Lubuntu 19.10 or later.
+ScreenGrab is the default screenshot tool for Lubuntu after Lubuntu  19.10.

 Usage
 -----